-- People's individual needs around their mobility were met by the adaptation of the premises. - Hand rails were fitted throughout and other parts of the service were accessible via lifts.
+- People's individual needs around their mobility were met by the adaptation of the premises. - Hand rails were fitted throughout, and other parts of the service were accessible via stair lifts and a passenger.
 Slopes allowed people in wheelchairs to access all parts of the service, and there were adapted bathrooms and toilets.